While running some errands, I found these metal table legs attached to some less than perfect table tops by a dumpster.

 This is a dry fit to see how the metal legs work with the dark stain.

-I sent a picture to Jamie, and the conversation turned to a round table.
+Then I sent another picture to Jamie, and the conversation turned to a round table.

 I had this 18” round from Home Depot in my stash.
 I sanded it and stained it as well as the small square board.
 Have you been keeping up?
 I’ve used up four sets of the metal legs, and made 3 great side tables that work great as plant stands and more.